-Section 1751.28 of the Ohio statutes requires that the Plan to maintain a minimum capital and surplus \$1.7 million.
-At December 31, 2018 and 2017, the Plan's capital and surplus exceeded the statutory minimum net worth requirement by \$276.2 million and \$227.8 million, respectively.
+Section 1751.28 of the Ohio Statutes requires that the Plan to maintain a minimum capital and surplus \$1.7 million.
+At December 31, 2019 and 2018, the Plan was in compliance with the minimum capital and surplus requirement.

 The NAIC adopted Risk Based Capital (RBC) standards to measure the minimum amount of capital appropriate for a managed care organization to support its overall business operations.
 The state of Ohio has passed legislation to adopt RBC.
-At December 31, 2018 and 2017, the Plan's capital and surplus exceeded the RBC requirement by \$130.8 million and \$92.8 million, respectively.
+At December 31, 2019 and 2018, the Plan was in compliance with the minimum RBC requirement.